 - Cucurbit powdery mildew season is here.
 For a review of CPM control strategies please click here.

-- Cucurbit downy mildew has been reported as far north as southern Georgia on cucumber and cantaloupe and in South Carolina on cucumber.
+- Cucurbit downy mildew has been reported on cucumber in western MI and as far north as North Carolina on cucumber.
 For a review of CDM control please click here.
-To track the progress of CDM please visit the CDM forecasting website.
+To track the progress of CDM on your phone or PC please visit the CDM forecasting website.

 - No reports of Late blight in region.
 To track the progress of Late blight in the US please click here.